What Unpaid Tolls? What to Know About Scams on the Rise

 How to Prevent Getting Scammed

 Scammers want specific information from you.
-They want your financial information, account numbers, sensitive information like passwords, birthdates, social security numbers or a credit card number.
+They want your financial information, account numbers, sensitive information like passwords, birthdates, Social Security numbers or a credit card number.
 Businesses and government agencies have secure websites for these types of information.

 Scammers also use time to pressure you to do something, so you won’t have a chance to research them or think about what they are offering.
+If there’s an extreme sense of urgency, it could be a scam.

-A reputable company will never ask you to send money by wire transfers, cash or gift cards.
+A reputable company also will never ask you to send money by wire transfers, cash or gift cards.
 Nor will they ask you to have your tax refund sent to them.

 What to Do if You Have Been Scammed

 The first thing to do is report scams to both local law enforcement and to the Federal Trade Commission Fraud Report.
-Some people might be hesitant to report scams.
-A 2020 European Union report showed that 79% of people suffered emotionally or physically from fraud, and 24% suffered financially.

 Change your passwords if you think a scammer obtained them.
 Contact your bank if your debit card was used or your account information was given out.
-Contact your credit card company if something was charged to your card.
+Also, contact your credit card company if something was charged to your card.
 If you sent a wire transfer or used a gift card, contact those companies as well.

 If you were scammed online, check your computer with antivirus software for malicious software or malware.
 You can contact a credit report company to make sure your rating isn’t affected.